tidota/mav-tunnel-nav/README.md

 +-----------------+        +------------------+
 ```

-## Running across network one of which is behind NAT
+## Running across networks one of which is behind NAT
 `gzserver` also directly connects to `gzclient` by opening an arbitrary port.
 If `gzclient` is running in a network behind NAT, `gzserver` cannot connect to
 it.